emadamczyk/Word-Guess-Game/README.md

 I did get the psychic game to work first; getting the word guess to work proved to be more of a challenge.

-Added bg image to the page.
+Added bg image to the page and a bike bell sound confirmation for each win.